Colorado Road Safety (Stats, Facts, and Tips)

 Number of Car Accidents

-Colorado saw 119,000 automobile crashes or more for five straight years from 2015 to 2019 before a steep decrease in 2020.
+Colorado saw 119,000 automobile crashes or more for 5 straight years from 2015 to 2019 before a steep decrease in 2020.
+Since 2020, those numbers have slowly begun to climb.
 Here is the number of crashes by year over the past five years:

 - 2019: 121,402